Rapoport-Zink spaces of Hodge type: Definitions and Preliminaries

-\begin{lemsub} Assume that $P_\XX$ (\ref{eqn:P}) is a $G$-torsor.
-Then $\Flag_{G,\set\mu}^{\E,(t_\alpha)}$ can be represented by a closed formal subscheme of $\Flag_{\set\mu}^{\E}$ which is smooth over $\XX$ with nonempty geometrically connected fibres. \end{lemsub} \begin{proof} The claim is obvious if the torsor $P_\XX$ (\ref{eqn:P}) is trivial; in this case the representing formal scheme is isomorphic to a certain flag variety for $G$.
-The claim is obvious if the torsor $P_\XX$ splits Zariski-locally; indeed, formal schemes that Zariski-locally represent the functor $\Flag_{G,\set\mu}^{\E,(t_\alpha)}$ glue together because the notion of $\set\mu$-filtrations is independent of auxiliary choices involved.
-This shows the lemma when $G=\GL(\Lambda)$.
+\begin{lemsub} Assume that $\cP$ (\ref{eqn:P}) is a $G$-torsor.
+Then $\Flag_{G,\set\mu}^{\E,(t_\alpha)}$ can be represented by a closed formal subscheme of $\Flag_{\set\mu}^{\E}$ which is smooth over $\XX$ with nonempty geometrically connected fibres. \end{lemsub} \begin{proof} Let us first deduce the lemma when the torsor $\cP_{\Fil^\bullet_\E}$ (\ref{eqn:PFil}) is trivial.
+In this case, the representing formal scheme is isomorphic to $(G_W/P_G(\mu))\times_{\Spec W} \XX$.
+Note that the representability of $G_W/P_G(\mu)$ as a proper smooth $W$-scheme can be deduced from \cite[Proposition~2.1.8(3)]{ConradGabberPrasad:PRedGp2} and the Iwasawa decomposition (\cite[\S4.4]{BruhatTits:RedGp1}).\footnote{Indeed, \cite[Proposition~2.1.8(3)]{ConradGabberPrasad:PRedGp2} together with the Iwasawa decomposition shows that $G_W/P_G(\mu)$ admits an open dense subscheme isomorphic to $U_G(\mu\iv)$ and its translates by $G(W)$ covers $G_W/P_G(\mu)$.
+And the $W$-scheme $G_W/P_G(\mu)$ satisfies the valuative criterion for properness thanks to the properness of each fibre and the Iwasawa decomposition.} Now, the natural morphism $\Flag_{G,\set\mu}^{\E,(t_\alpha)}\to \Flag_{\set\mu}^{\E}$ is a closed immersion, being a proper monomorphism.
+(Note that the properness follows from the properness of the source and the target.)

-Now, consider the natural inclusion $\Flag_{G,\set\mu}^{\E,(t_\alpha)} \hra \Flag_{\set\mu}^{\E}$.
-Etale-locally on $\XX$ this morphism of functors is representable by a closed immersion, and it respects the \'etale descent datum.
-By effectivity of \'etale descent for closed immersions, the lemma now follows. \end{proof}
+In general, the natural inclusion $\Flag_{G,\set\mu}^{\E,(t_\alpha)} \hra \Flag_{\set\mu}^{\E}$ can be represented by a closed immersion \'etale-locally on $\XX$, and it respects the \'etale descent datum.
+Now the lemma follows from effectivity of \'etale descent for closed immersions. \end{proof}

+The following corollary is straightforward from Lemma~\ref{lem:muFil}: \begin{corsub} Assume that $\XX$ is locally noetherian and $\cP$ (\ref{eqn:P}) is a $G$-torsor.
+Then a filtration $\Fil^\bullet \E$ is a $\mu$-filtration if and only if it is so over the formal neighbourhood $\wh\XX_x$ for any closed point $x$ in $\XX$. \end{corsub}